pulumi/docs/pulumi-hugo/themes/default/content/blog/go-support-pulumi-2-0/index.md

 ## Giving you superpowers

-Pulumi gives you the productivity superpowers of real programming languages.
+Pulumi gives you the software engineering superpowers of the Go programming language for working with cloud infrastructure.
 But what can you do with them?
+In this post, we'll walk through a few vignettes of how Pulumi can be used to work with serverless, containers and Kubernetes workloads across GCP, Azure, AWS and self-managed clouds.

 ### Serverless